Reagan Youth: Reformation (2006–2024)

 In 2006, founding member, guitarist Paul Bakija reformed Reagan Youth with original members Al Pike (bass) and Javier "Johnny Aztec" Madriaga (drums), alongside new vocalist Pat McGowan (a.k.a.
 Pat Distraction).
 Initially intended as a one-off performance, the reunion soon “took on a life of its own,” with the band continuing to perform locally and regionally.

 In August 2007, they launched the Resurrection Tour with Boston hardcore band Mouth Sewn Shut.
 Between 2008 and 2009, Reagan Youth toured internationally, including shows in Germany, Belgium, and across Europe.

 After McGowan's departure in early 2010, the band was inactive for about a year.
 They reemerged in late 2010 with a new lineup: Kenny Young on vocals, Mike Sabatino on drums, and Dave Manzullo on bass (replacing Pike due to health concerns).
 In 2011, the band released the digital-only single "Lucky 7."
 Soon after, Jim "Diesel" Pepe replaced Young, and Tibbie X joined as bassist, becoming a consistent member alongside Bakija.

 Lineup changes continued over the following years.
 Paul Rye succeeded Diesel on vocals.
 Drummer Mike Sabatino was later replaced by Felipe Torres, who brought in students Stig Whisper (drums) and Trey Oswald (vocals).
 After Oswald abruptly left mid-performance in Vancouver, the group briefly included Jeff Penalty (formerly of Dead Kennedys) on vocals and Rick Contreras on drums, followed by A.J.
 DeFeo on vocals.

 Bakija continued writing material for a third studio album and performed with various vocalists and drummers, including Spike Polite, Kevin Knuckles, Vince Solecito, Charlie Bonet, David Luna, Neil Patterson, and Scott "Stza" Sturgeon of Leftöver Crack.
 Tibbie X remained a constant member on bass throughout this period.

 In 2019, Cleopatra Records released "Punk Rock Christmas," Reagan Youth's first original song since Volume II.

-In 2023, Bakija began work on Volume III – Life & Times Revisited, a concept album about the life of late frontman Dave Insurgent.
+In 2023, Bakija began work on Volume III, a concept album about the life of late frontman Dave Insurgent.
 He was joined by vocalist Madame St. Beatrice and drummer Mark Zapata.
 The album was completed in 2024 while Bakija was in hospice at Calvary Hospital.

 Bakija died of cancer on September 21, 2024.
 Volume III was released posthumously on February 28, 2025, via Cleopatra Records.

 Music

 Lyrical content

-Reagan Youth is an aggressively anarchist, socialist, and anti-racist band, and often utilized Ku Klux Klan and Nazi Party imagery for satirical effect.
+Reagan Youth utilized Ku Klux Klan and Nazi Party imagery for satirical effect.
 In their original 1980s incarnation, they sought to address the parallels between the policies of Ronald Reagan, the Christian Right and American conservatism, and the beliefs of the hate groups.
 Their self-titled song, "Reagan Youth", uses a tongue-in-cheek rhetoric to draw parallels between Young Republicans who rallied to the cause of Ronald Reagan, and the Hitler Youth of Nazi Germany, ushering in an era of songs about Ronald Reagan in American punk music.
 The band expressed its left-wing politics through irony, using images from hate groups for their album/CD covers.